shubhamd99/full_android/README.md

 It expose values/data to other classes and composables - single source of truth.
 The data is integral and away from the lifecycle of Activity and Composables.
 The ViewModel class is a business logic or screen level state holder.
 It exposes state to the UI and encapsulates related business logic.
 Its principal advantage is that it caches state and persists it through configuration changes.
 This means that your UI doesn’t have to fetch data again when navigating between activities, or following configuration changes, such as when rotating the screen.

+## ViewModelScope
+A ViewModelScope is defined for each ViewModel in your app.
+Any coroutine launched in this scope is automatically canceled if the ViewModel is cleared.
+Coroutines are useful here for when you have work that needs to be done only if the ViewModel is active.
+For example, if you are computing some data for a layout, you should scope the work to the ViewModel so that if the ViewModel is cleared, the work is canceled automatically to avoid consuming resources.

 ## StateFlow
 StateFlow is a state-holder observable flow that emits the current and new state updates to its collectors.
 The current state value can also be read through its `value` property.